nordicdyno/centrifugo_exporter/README.md

 * `http_api_num_requests` - number of requests to server HTTP API

 All metrics are exported as gauges for simplicity (should change in near future)

+## TODO

+* use counters in exported metrics for actual counters
+* binaries on releases page
+* docker support